|

 The steps are just across from Alfred Coffee, so grab a latte and snap away.
 But be respectful — these stairs are in a residential area.
 Locals live here, and some are (understandably) over the influencer parade.

-My favorite thing about Silver Lake: The secret staircases tucked into the hills—forgotten passageways that feel like they belong in a black-and-white film.
+My favorite thing about Silver Lake: The secret staircases tucked into the hills—forgotten passageways that feel like they belong in a black-and-white film- are one of the hidden gems in Silver Lake.
 They’re undeniably romantic.
 Imagine walking them at dusk, hand in hand with someone you love, the city unfolding below like a quiet promise.
 The last time I climbed the stairs, I saw a man running up the Swan Stairs.
 Then I saw him again.
 And again.
 I finally asked how many loops he’d done.
 ‘Five,’ he said, barely out of breath.
 I was impressed.
 And slightly ashamed of my iced latte.

 Silver Lake is a haven for independent retail, and Sunset Junction is its stylish epicenter.
 You’ll find Yolk, a Scandinavian-inspired boutique with curated home goods and quirky kids’ toys, and Mohawk General Store, where fashion editors and design lovers shop minimalist Japanese denim and Acne Studios knits.